hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ### Hmmm, how do I implement the above information in my application?

-After you obtained the Client ID and Client Password from the
+After you obtained the Client ID and Client Password which is detailed in my article titled